Ampexqt/zppsu-archiving-system/docs/project-overview.md

 - **Accomplishment Module:** Generates filtered reports based on date ranges (startDate, endDate) to summarize how many uploads, deletes, archives, or restores a specific department or the entire staff completed.
 - **Dashboard Analytics:** Displays real-time metrics including:
   - Total Files, Users, Categories, and Logs.
-  - Document distribution per category.
-  - Top Active Users based on their log count.
+  - Visual breakdowns including a Pie Chart for documents grouped by main Categories and a Bar Chart for Document Status.
-  - Overall storage capacity usage.
+  - Overall storage capacity usage and detailed Cabinet Usage monitoring based on exact document counts.

 ## 4. User Roles & Access Control
 - **Administrators (Admin):** Have global access to modify any file, manage users, perform permanent deletions, and view comprehensive system analytics.